BooShenWaa/Movie-tracker/README.md

 Movie Tracker

-List of current popular movies and am editable list of movies you want to watch.
+List of current popular movies and an editable list of movies you want to watch, along side a giving a personal 5 star rating.